zouxianyu/query-pdb/README.md

 autorestart=true
 ```

-Once you have modified the `Dockerfile` and `supervisord.conf` files, you are ready to build the Docker container.
+Once you have modified the  `supervisord.conf` , you are ready to build the Docker container.
 You can use the following command to build and run.

 If you do not understand the meaning of the following commands, please consult the Docker manual.